Moduli spaces of semiorthogonal decompositions in families: Introduction

 \subsection{Acknowledgements}

-We would like to thank Alexander Kuznetsov for the idea, which is central to this paper, that deformations of semiorthogonal decompositions could be studied via the corresponding decomposition of the structure sheaf of the diagonal.
-We want to thank Michel Van den Bergh for discussions on the deformation theory in the appendix, Isamu Iwanari for suggesting Example~\ref{example:topological-sod}, and Sergey Galkin for interesting discussions.
+We want to thank Alexander Kuznetsov for the idea that deformations of semiorthogonal decompositions can be studied via the corresponding decomposition of the structure sheaf of the diagonal, which was the starting point for our work.
+We want to thank Alexander Efimov for pointing out \Cref{proposition:field-of-definition}, Najmuddin Fakhruddin for pointing out \Cref{remark:fakhruddin}, and Isamu Iwanari for suggesting \Cref{example:topological-sod}.
+We want to thank Dmitry Kaledin, Sergey Galkin and Mauro Porta for interesting discussions.
+We thank Federico Barbacovi for pointing out a mistake in an earlier version of the manuscript.
+We want to thank both referees for the many useful comments and suggestions, which have greatly improved the paper.
+The positive impact one of the referees in particular has had on this paper cannot be overstated: the alternative argument in \cref{subsection:lfp-using-generators} and the argument currently used in \cref{subsection:extending-sods} (with the original argument relegated to \cite{former-appendix}) are due to them.

-The first author was partially supported by FWO (Research Foundation---Flanders).
-The second author was partially supported by Grants-in-Aid for Scientific Research (16H05994, 16K13746, 16H02141, 16K13743, 16K13755, 16H06337) and the Inamori Foundation.
-Finally we want to thank the Max Planck Institute for Mathematics (Bonn) and SISSA (Trieste) for the pleasant working conditions.
+The first author was partially supported by FWO (Research Foundation---Flanders) during the initial phase of this project, and by NWO (Dutch Research Council) during the latter phase of this project, as part of the grant \href{https://doi.org/10.61686/RZKLF82806}{doi:10.61686/RZKLF82806}, in the later stages.
+The second author was partially supported by Grants-in-Aid for Scientific Research (16H05994, 16K13746, 16H02141, 16K13743, 16K13755, 16H06337, 19KK0348, 20H01797, 20H01794, 21H04994, 23H01074) and the Inamori Foundation.
+Finally, we want to thank the Max Planck Institute for Mathematics (Bonn) and SISSA for the pleasant working conditions.